popolo-project/popolo-spec/specs/motion.md

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

 Few specifications exist for motions, and few legislatures publish motions in a machine-readable format.
 In many, the only specified or recorded motions are those with a single [vote event](/specs/vote-event.html).
 However, a single motion may have multiple vote events; for example, a voice vote followed by a recorded vote.
-Dublin Core, Schema.org, and Akoma Ntoso terms are retained from the [inventory of terms](/appendices/terms.html#Motion).
+Dublin Core, Schema.org, and Parliamentary Metadata Language terms are retained from the [inventory of terms](/appendices/terms.html#Motion).

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>